jaspervdv/IFC_BuildingEnvExtractor/README.md

 ![Output of the IfcEnvelopeExtractor](https://raw.githubusercontent.com/jaspervdv/IFC_BuildingEnvExtractor/master/Images/EnvExtractorExample2.gif "Speed comparison of the software making LoD 0.0, 0.2, 1.0, 1.2, 2.2 and 3.2 vs making LoD 2.2 by hand.")

-This program is part of the [CHECK project](https://chekdbp.eu/).
+This program is part of the [CHEK project](https://chekdbp.eu/).
 Any suggestions, additions or changes that are made by other users could also be utilized by this project.

 ## Table of Content